 My colleague Sam Millette, senior investment research analyst on Commonwealth’s Investment Management and Research team, has helped me put together this month’s Market Risk Update.
 Thanks for the assist, Sam!

 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As we discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, signs that the risk is growing, with consumer and manufacturer confidence weakening and a continued yield curve inversion.
-On an absolute basis, most of the major signals are not yet in a high-risk zone.
-But trends are becoming more negative.
-Four of the signals are now at yellow, with one of those trending toward red.
-As such, we have kept economic factors at a yellow light for September.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research (NBER) declared that a recession started in February.
+On top of that, most of the major economic indicators we cover monthly remain at a red light, despite continued economic recovery during the month.
+As such, we have kept the economic factors at a red light for September.

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.